HubertD/cangaroo/README.md

 * can status window
 * bugfixes in setup dialog
 * do not try to extract signals from messages when DLC too short
+* fix build windows on windows (no windows can drivers yet, so not very useful)

 ### v0.1.3 released 2016-01-16
 * new can interface configuration GUI (missing a suid binary to actually set the config)